kalbfuss/pyframe/FRAME.md

 <img src="docs/images/frame/frame%20-%20rear.jpg" alt="home assistant - device" style="zoom:50%;" />

 Regarding the SBC, there are many options available these days - most of them ARM-based and thus in principle Linux compatible.
 Most important for our purpose is that the SBC is sufficiently flat to fit under the photo frame.
 This usually excludes boards with RJ45 or stacked USB A ports.
 The board should further be fanless and not produce too much heat.
-Potentially, you will have to limit the CPU frequency.
+Potentially, you will have to limit the CPU frequency to achieve the latter.

-For the local storage of files, the device should provide >32 GB of non-volatile memory in the form of an SD card or even better eMMC flash memory.
+For the local storage of files, the device should provide >16 GB of non-volatile memory in the form of an SD card or better eMMC flash memory.
+A USB memory stick will work as well if your SBC provides the necessary USB A port.
 If you plan to access remote repositories, the SBC evidently needs to be equipped with a Wifi chip for integration into your home network (recommended).

-Most importantly, the SBC needs to be strong enough to process photos and videos on-the-fly.
-This requires sufficient RAM (>512 MB, but preferably >1 GB) since the texture of an unpacked photo with 4000x3000 pixels requires about 50MB of memory.
-For the fluent playback of videos the SBC should provide hardware accelerated decoding and resizing including the necessary **linux drivers**.
+Finally, the SBC needs to be strong enough to process photos and videos on-the-fly.
+This requires sufficient computing power, hardware accelerated graphics (OpenGL ES support) and sufficient RAM (≥512 MB, but preferably ≥1 GB) since the texture of an unpacked photo with 4000x3000 pixels requires about 50MB of memory.
+For the fluent playback of videos the SBC should further provide hardware accelerated decoding and resizing capabilities, including the necessary **linux drivers**.
 Specifically the latter can be a challenge for ARM-based SBCs.

-In my photo frame project, I finally decided to go with a [Radxa Zero](https://wiki.radxa.com/Zero) after initial failures with a Rasperry Pi Zero (insufficient memory) and Banana Pi Zero (missing/incomplete hardware acceleration).
+In my photo frame project, I finally decided to go with a [Radxa Zero](https://wiki.radxa.com/Zero) after initial failures with a Rasperry Pi Zero (insufficient memory and computing power) and a Banana Pi Zero (missing/incomplete hardware acceleration/driver support).
 Further details are provided in the section below.
+The Raspberry Pi Zero 2 and Raspberry Pi 4 could have been viable options, too, but were not available at the time of construction.

 <img src="docs/images/frame/radxa%20zero.jpg" alt="home assistant - device" style="zoom:25%;" />

 Every screen and computer require power.
-Overall, the problem is not too difficult to solve as long as you have a power outlet behind the frame (If yes, well planned!).
+Overall, the problem is not too difficult to solve as long as you have a power outlet behind the frame.
 Otherwise, you will have to live with a cable on the wall.

 If you have a power outlet behind the frame, the challenge is to remain as flat as possible.
 An elegant solution to the problem is the [sCharge 12W](https://www.smart-things.com/de/produkte/scharge-12w-usb-c-unterputz-stromversorgung/) power supply from Smart Things, which integrates into the wall.
 The power of 12W has proven sufficient to supply the A1 Max monitor and Radxa Zero SBC.